 (A) on the data holder’s website; or

-(B) in a product disclosure statement that relates to the product.
+(B) in a disclosure document that relates to the product.

 Note 1: See rule 1.7 for the definition of “required product data”, and see clause 3.1 of Schedule 3 for the definition of “required product data” in relation to the banking sector.